Spherical inspirals of spinning bodies into Kerr black holes: Spinning bodies orbiting a Kerr black hole

 \subsubsection{The innermost stable spherical orbit}

-In the fixed-turning-point gauge, it is also possible to derive the location of the innermost stable spherical orbit (ISSO), i.e., the linear-in-spin correction to the value of $p$ separating bound and plunging orbits.
+In the fixed-turning-point gauge, it is also possible to derive the location of the innermost stable spherical orbit (ISSO), i.e., the linear-in-spin correction to the value of $p$ that separates bound and plunging orbits.

 The derivation relies on the analytical solution of the equations of motion introduced in Ref. \cite{Skoupy:2024uan} and the analysis of the innermost spherical geodesics by \citet{Stein:2019buj}; we present it in full in Appendix \ref{app:rISSO}.
 The resulting formula reads

 The $\partial r_{\rm ISSO,g}/\partial x_{\rm g}$ was then computed from the implicit function theorem and the separatrix polynomial of \citet{Stein:2019buj}.
 Plots of the geodesic ISSO $r_\text{ISSO}(x_{\rm g})$ and $\delta r_\text{ISSO}(x_{\rm g})$ are given in Fig.~\ref{fig:rISSO}.
 We numerically checked that $\delta r_\text{ISSO}$ converges to the correct value $-s_\parallel \sqrt{8/3}$ for Schwarzschild space-time and $0$ for extremal Kerr black holes in the $x\to 1$ circular limit \cite{Jefremov:2015gza}.